wbamberg/idl-reference/docs/nsIAppShellService.md

 This is the constructor for creating an invisible DocShell.
 It is used to simulate DOM windows without an actual physical
 representation.
-@param aIsChrome Set true if you want to use it for chrome content.

 #### Parameters ####